DataDog/integrations-extras/mariadb_skysql/README.md

 ### Metrics

-See [metadata.csv][7] for a list of metrics provided by MariaDB SkySQL.
+See [metadata.csv][7] for a list of metrics provided by this integration.

 ### Service Checks

-See [service_checks.json][8] for a list of service checks provided by MariaDB SkySQL.
+See [service_checks.json][8] for a list of service checks provided by this integration.

 ### Events

-MariaDB SkySQL does not include any events.
+The MariaDB SkySQL check does not include any events.

 ## Troubleshooting